oroinc/documentation/book/security.rst

 Configuring Entities
 --------------------

-To be able to protect the access to your entities, you first have to configure which permissions can be granted for a user to them.
+To be able to protect access to your entities, you first have to configure which permissions can be granted for a user to them.
 Use the ``security`` scope in the ``defaultValues`` section of the ``@Config`` annotation: